MahaThafar/OncoRTT-Method/README.md

   > For [`bio_embeddings`](https://github.com/sacdallago/bio_embeddings) package, how to use it, and how to generate Bert embeddings:
   > https://github.com/sacdallago/bio_embeddings

-  **4.Results' Figures:**\
-  Figure of the results when using Omics FV, Embedings FV, and Integrated FV in terms of AUC.

 -----------------------------------------------
 ### For Citation: